 Onsite Wastewater Treatment Systems

-Onsite wastewater treatment systems in Cattaraugus County are regulated by the Environmental Health Division in accordance with NYS standards and specifications in effect at the time of their construction.
+Onsite wastewater treatment systems in Cattaraugus County are regulated by the Environmental Health Division in accordance with NYS standards and specifications (10NYCRR Appendix 75-A: Wastewater Treatment Standards - Residential Onsite Systems) in effect at the time of their construction.
 Existing wastewater treatment systems that do not meet current standards are allowed to be operated until they fail and are in need of full or partial replacement.

 Installation of a New or Replacement Wastewater Treatment Systems